HarindraMavikumbure/Twitter-API/README.md

 # Twitter-API
 Uses the twitter API to extract tweets given search queries set in config.ini
 ## Installation instructions

+To install the required libraries pip install -r requirements.txt

 This code was developed to be run from within colab.
 This direct link will open a copy of "run_in_colab.ipynb" within colab https://colab.research.google.com/github/HarindraMavikumbure/Twitter-API/blob/main/run_in_colab.ipynb